arianrhodsandlot/arianrhodsandlot/readme.md

 </p>

 ## Introduction
-I'm frontend engineer committed to delivering clean, efficient, maintainable, high-quality code and user-friendly products.
+I'm a frontend engineer committed to delivering clean, efficient, maintainable, high-quality code and user-friendly products.

 You could find some of them that are open-source below.